AnuchitO/swagger-ts-client/README.md

    Default is a function that returns ```operationGroup.ts```

 ## CLI
-Executing swagger-ts-client with out any options, it tries to load settings from ```./ts-client.config.js. ``` and generate code.
+Executing swagger-generate-ts-client with out any options, it tries to load settings from ```./swagger-ts-client.config.js. ``` and generate code.

-The recommended way of using swagger-ts-client is by putting all the configuration in the config file, but some options are provided which will the configuration settings from the config file.
-Using these options it might be possible to run swagger-ts-client with out a config file.
+The recommended way of using swagger-generate-ts-client is by putting all the configuration in the config file, but some options are provided which will the configuration settings from the config file.
+Using these options it might be possible to run swagger-generate-ts-client with out a config file.

 There are some options that can be used to change